k3karthic/ansible__openvpn/README.md

 ## Dynamic Inventory

-This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to populate public Ubuntu instances dynamically.
+The Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) populates public Ubuntu instances.

-Public instances are assumed to have a freeform tag `openvpn_service: yes`.
+The target Ubuntu instances must have the freeform tag `openvpn_service: yes`.

 ## Playbook Configuration

-1. Modify `inventory/oracle.oci.yml`
+1. Update `inventory/oracle.oci.yml`
-    1. specify the region where you have deployed your server on Oracle Cloud.
+    1. Specify the region where you have deployed your server on Oracle Cloud.
     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
 1. Set username and ssh authentication in `inventory/group_vars/all.yml`.
 1. Set the OpenVPN virtual network in `inventory/group_vars/all.yml`.